d-zone-org/d-zone/README.md

 Start the server with `npm start` or just `node index.js`

-The client scripts need to be built into `/web/bundle.js` with `npm run-script build` or `npm run-script watch`.
+The client scripts need to be built into `/web/bundle.js` with `npm run-script build`.
 Upload everything in the `web` folder to your web host or HTTP server.

 If everything works, the client should connect to the default server, generate a world, and receive live updates via websocket from the server.